YearUpMuvaaGhoul/EasyShopCAPSTONE3/README.md

 By addressing these bugs, the product management system should become more reliable and user-friendly, ensuring accurate search results and preventing duplicate entries.

+** NEW Implemented Methods: ** Categories Controller - getProductsById(by category Id), addCatgegory(Admin ONLY authorization), updateCategory(Admin ONLY authorization), deleteCategory(Admin ONLY authorization), MySQLCategories - getAllCategories(), getById(by category Id), createCategory(Admin ONLY authorization), updateCategory(uses the category Id), deleteCategory(uses the cat id)

 -----------------------------------------------------------------------------------------------